The Definitive Guide to Wood Sanders: Types, Uses and Comparisons

 Image of a dual action orbital sander

 The pads use alternate discs depending on the variant.
-This might either be a pressure-sensitive adhesive or rather velcro-like surface.
-Furthermore, the pads sizes are also varying and could range from 5 to 6 inches diameters.
+This might either be a pressure-sensitive adhesive or a rather velcro-like surface.
+Furthermore, the pad sizes also vary and can range from 5 to 6 inches in diameter.

-It is a must-have and one of the first tools every maker and do-it-yourselves should have.
+It is a must-have and one of the first tools every maker and DIY hobbyist should have.

 Image of the best file sander

-Incoming fun fact: because of its slender belt the file sander closely resembles a chainsaw.
+Fun fact: Because of its slender belt the file sander closely resembles a chainsaw.

 File sanders are ideal for auto body repair.